LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/DFIR_Recover_SourceCode/DFIR_Recover_SourceCode.md

 ![](img/s_02.jpg)

+`Figure-01 Digital Forensics and Incident Response (DFIR) domain overview diagram, version v_0.0.1 (2025)`

-Before diving into the hands-on steps, we provide essential background knowledge about DFIR and introduce the tools utilized in this project.This article falls under the *Memory Forensics* domain of DFIR and focuses on a practical reverse engineering scenario commonly used in cyber exercises and training events.
+Before diving into the hands-on steps, we provide essential background knowledge about DFIR and introduce the tools utilized in this project.
+This article falls under the *Memory Forensics* domain of DFIR and focuses on a practical reverse engineering scenario commonly used in cyber exercises and training events.
 Specifically, we demonstrate how to extract and recover the source code of a Python-based malware sample that was compiled into a Windows executable, using only a memory dump captured during its execution.

 #### Background Knowledge about DFIR